-While the Guidelines have proved to be an extremely successful clinical resource, the scientific evidence regarding the management and treatment of comorbid disorders has grown considerably since they were first published.
-Consequently, the Australian Government Department of Health funded the NHMRC Centre of Research Excellence in Mental Health and Substance Use, NDARC, to update and revise the Guidelines to bring them up to date with the most current evidence.
+While the Guidelines have proved to be an extremely successful clinical resource, the scientific evidence regarding the management and treatment of co-occurring disorders has grown considerably since the second edition was published.
+As such, the Australian Government Department of Health and Aged Care funded researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, to update and revise the Guidelines to bring them up to date with the most current evidence.
 The purpose of this chapter is to describe the aims, scope, and development of the revised Guidelines.